hossam-zaki/X-RayShadowRemovalAndClassification/README.md

 The data loader file will deal with loading in the data to preprocess

 image.py will run all validation images on a pre-loaded model

+you may also use testModel.py to test the autoencoder on different pictures

     --> Classification